CGCooke/CGCooke.github.io/_posts/2020-2-23-An-Adventure-In-Markerless-Camera-Calibration.md

 \end{bmatrix}
 \end{equation*}

 Now, let's talk about the Project Matrix $P$ of the camera.
-This takes the points all the way from the their location in 3D world coordinates, to pixel coordinates, assuming we have a cameara without radial distortion.
+This takes the points all the way from their location in 3D world coordinates, to pixel coordinates, assuming we have a camera without radial distortion.
 There are two main ways this could be formulated.

 Firstly:
 \begin{equation*}